tipoqueno/UI-Design/README.md

 - [UI-Patterns.com](http://ui-patterns.com/) - User Interface Design patterns are recurring solutions that solve common design problems.

-- [Mobile Patterns](http://www.mobile-patterns.com/) - A library of iOS and Android screenshots for designers and developers to reference.
+- [Mobile Patterns](http://www.mobile-patterns.com/) - Library of iOS and Android screenshots for designers and developers to reference.

 - [Pttrns](https://pttrns.com/) - The mother of all design resources.